Matrix estimation by Universal Singular Value Thresholding: Applications

 \subsection{Graphon estimation}

 A graphon is a measurable function $f$ from $[0,1]^2$ into $[0,1]$ that satisfies $f(x,y)\equiv f(y,x)$.
-The term `graphon' was coined by Lov\'asz and coauthors in the growing literature on limits of dense graphs \cite{borgsetal06, borgsetal08, borgsetal07, lovaszszegedy06, lovaszbook}.
-Such functions also arise in the related study of weakly exchangeable random arrays \cite{diaconisjanson08, austin08, aldous81, hoover82}.
-They have also appeared recently in large deviations \cite{cv, cv2, lubetzky12} and mathematical statistics \cite{cd3, radinyin}.
+The term ``graphon'' was coined by Lov\'asz and coauthors in the growing literature on limits of dense graphs \cite{borgsetal06,borgsetal08,borgsetal07,lovaszszegedy06,lovaszbook}.
+Such functions also arise in the related study of weakly exchangeable random arrays \cite{diaconisjanson08,austin08,aldous81,hoover82}.
+They have also appeared recently in large deviations \cite{cv,cv2,lubetzky12} and mathematical statistics \cite{cd3,radinyin}.

 In the graph limits literature, graphons arise as limits of graphs with increasing number of nodes.
 Conversely, graphons are often used to generate random graphs in a natural way.
-Take any $n$ and let $U_1,\ldots, U_n$ be i.i.d.\ Uniform$[0,1]$ random variables.
+Take any $n$ and let $U_1,\ldots, U_n$ be i.i.d. $\operatorname{Uniform}[0,1]$ random variables.
 Construct a random undirected graph on $n$ vertices by putting an edge between vertices $i$ and $j$ with probability $f(U_i, U_j)$, doing this independently for all $1\le i< j\le n$.
-This procedure is sometimes called `sampling from a graphon' (see \cite[Section 4.4]{borgsetal08}).
+This procedure is sometimes called ``sampling from a graphon'' (see \cite{borgsetal08}, Section~4.4).

 The statistical question is the following: Suppose that we have a random graph on $n$ vertices that is sampled from a graphon.
 Is it possible to estimate the graphon from a single realization of the graph?
 More precisely, is it possible to accurately estimate the numbers $f(U_i, U_j)$, $1\le i< j\le n$, from a single realization of the random graph?
-The question is similar to the one investigated in Section \ref{distance}, but the difference is that here we are not allowed to assume any regularity on $f$ except measurability.
+The question is similar to the one investigated in Section~\ref{distance}, but the difference is that here we are not allowed to assume any regularity on $f$ except measurability.

 Taking things back to our usual setting, let $M$ be the matrix whose $(i,j)$th element is $f(U_i,U_j)$.
 Note that unlike our previous examples, $M$ is now random.
-So the definition of MSE should be modified to take expectation over $M$ as well. \begin{thm} In the above setting,
+So the definition of MSE should be modified to take expectation over $M$ as well.